 - Ranked #1 in the world 1994 and 1995 in both the marathon and the half marathon

-- German (female) record holder in the marathon: 2:21:45 (2 hours, 21 minutes, and 45 seconds).
+- Former German record holder in the marathon: 2:21:45 (2 hours, 21 minutes, and 45 seconds).
 Recorded at the 1994 Boston Marathon.
-It was the third-fastest marathon time ever by a woman.
+It was the third-fastest marathon result ever by a woman at that time.

 - German record holder in the half marathon: 67:58 (67 minutes and 58 seconds).
 Recorded at the 1995 Kyoto Half Marathon.

 - Olympic Games: 7th in the 10,000 meters, Barcelona, 1992; pelvic stress fracture and DNF in the marathon, Atlanta, 1996

 - World Championships: 6th in the 10,000 meters, Tokyo, 1991; 3rd in the 15K, Nieuwegein (NED), 1991; winner with the German team in this event

 - Indoor World Record in the 5,000 meters, Stuttgart, 1991 (15:13.72—15 minutes and 13.72 seconds)